Willson Contreras Player Props: Cardinals vs. Rockies

 Willson Contreras At The Plate

-- Contreras has gotten a hit in five of eight games this year (62.5%), with multiple hits twice.
+- Contreras has gotten a hit in five of nine games this season (55.6%), with multiple hits twice.

-- He has not gone deep in his eight games this year.
+- He has not hit a home run in his nine games this season.

-- Contreras has driven in a run twice this season, but just one in each of those games.
+- Contreras has picked up an RBI twice this year, but just one in each of those games.

 - He has scored a run in two games this year, and had multiple runs in one of those games.